Stocks gain ground, oil prices fall as Ukraine tensions ease

-Stocks rose broadly in morning trading on Wall Street Tuesday as investors welcomed early signs that tensions appear to be easing in Ukraine.
+Stocks rose broadly in afternoon trading on Wall Street Tuesday as investors welcomed early signs that tensions appear to be easing in Ukraine.

 Technology stocks and companies that rely on consumer spending led the gains.
-Apple rose 1.3%, Amazon rose 1% and Nike rose 2.5%.
+Apple rose 1.4%, Ralph Lauren rose 4.6% and Nike rose 3%.

 Treasury yields have been gaining ground throughout 2022 as investors prepare for the Federal Reserve to start raising interest rates to fight rising inflation.
 The central bank is expected to start raising rates in March and traders see a 61% chance for a first hike of half a percentage point, double the traditional move.